Barry Marshall: Awards and honours

 In 2005, the Karolinska Institute in Stockholm awarded the Nobel Prize in Physiology or Medicine to Marshall and Robin Warren, his long-time collaborator, "for their discovery of the bacterium Helicobacter pylori and its role in gastritis and peptic ulcer disease".

 Marshall also received the Warren Alpert Prize in 1994; the Australian Medical Association Award and the Albert Lasker Award for Clinical Medical Research in 1995; the Gairdner Foundation International Award in 1996; the Paul Ehrlich and Ludwig Darmstaedter Prize in 1997; the Golden Plate Award of the American Academy of Achievement, the Dr A.H.
 Heineken Prize for Medicine, the Florey Medal, and the Buchanan Medal of the Royal Society in 1998.

 He was elected a Fellow of the Royal Society (FRS) in 1999.
 His certificate of election to the Royal Society reads:

 Barry Marshall, together with Robin Warren, discovered spiral bacteria in the stomachs of almost all patients with active chronic gastritis, or duodenal or gastric ulcers, and proposed that the bacteria were an important factor in the aetiology of these diseases.
 In 1985, Marshall showed by self-administration that this bacterium, now called Helicobacter pylori, causes acute gastritis and suggested that chronic colonisation directly leads to peptic ulceration.
 These results were a major challenge to the prevailing view that gastric disorders had a physiological basis, rather than being infectious diseases.
 Marshall showed that antibiotic and bismuth salt regimens that killed H. pylori resulted in the cure of duodenal ulcers.
 The view that gastric disorders are infectious diseases is now firmly established and there is increasing evidence for a role of H. pylori infection in gastric cancers.
 The work of Marshall has produced one of the most radical and important changes in medical perception in the last 50 years.
 Barry Marshall was awarded the Albert Lasker Award for Clinical Science in 1995 and the Buchanan Medal in 1998.

 Marshall was awarded the Benjamin Franklin Medal for Life Sciences in 1999; the Keio Medical Science Prize in 2002; and the Australian Centenary Medal and Macfarlane Burnet Medal and Lecture in 2003.

 Marshall was appointed a Companion of the Order of Australia in 2007.
 He was awarded an honorary Doctor of Science degree by the University of Oxford in 2009.

 Marshall was elected Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) in 2015.

 Marshall was awarded the honour of Western Australian of the Year in 2006.

-Marshall was awarded The Companion in the General Division of the Order of Australia (AC) in 2007.
+Marshall was awarded the University of Oxford honorary Doctor of Science degree in 2009.

-Marshall was awarded The University of Oxford honorary Doctor of Science degree in 2009.
+In 2015, Marshall's Alma mater, UWA, renamed the science library building into Barry J Marshall Library.

 Marshall is the Ambassador for Life Sciences for Western Australia.